napari/napari-release-tools/additional_notes/0.6.5/highlights.md

-This a sizeable release containing a few new exiting features and a lot of bugfixes.
+This a sizeable release containing a few new exciting features and a lot of bugfixes.

 ### EffVer and no more _alpha_
 It is our first release officially following the [EffVer versioning scheme](https://effver.org/).
 We also took this occasion to (finally!) remove the `Alpha` qualifier from the project ([#8288](https://github.com/napari/napari/pull/8288)), to better reflect the reality of the extensive production use of napari.
 Note that these changes are just formally bringing up to date the state of the project: our development continues as before!